singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 ---

 First, let's visualize how this method  works.
-When we call paintFill (i.e., "click" paint fill in the image editing application) on, say, a green pixel, we want to"bleed" outwards.
+When we call paintFill (i.e., "click" paint fill in the image editing application) on, say, a green pixel, we want to "bleed" outwards.
 Pixel by pixel, we expand outwards by calling paintFill on the surrounding pixel.
 When we hit a pixel that is not green, we stop.

 We can implement this algorithm recursively: